-" Dog mange symptoms can depend on the type of mange your dog is suffering from.
+" The type of mange your dog is suffering from will lead to a related set of dog mange symptoms.
 The onset of mange is usually associated with itching, which leads to more complications such as skin infection.
 Localized symptoms include irritation or pruritus (skin infection), alopecia (loss of hair), scale formation, and hardening of the skin.
 In conditions which appear in different areas of a dog's body, a dog may suffer fever, emaciation (weakness & gets thin), stress, loss of condition and even death if left untreated .
-Treatment involves the use of a lime-sulfur dip or via the use of an Ivermectin injection for 2 - 4 weeks, depending upon the severity of the condition."
+Treatment involves the use of an over the counter lime-sulfur dip or via the use of an Ivermectin injection for 2 - 4 weeks, depending upon the severity of the condition."

 In general, the symptoms of mange in dogs vary from mild to severe itching (pruritus) and, irritation where the mange mite has burrowed into the skin.
 Later on, self trauma (injury due to a dog itching and scratching itself), the life cycle of the mites that are burrowing into the skin, and the severity of the infesting species of mite leads to other complications such as alopecia (hair loss), wounds and pyoderma (puss filled under skin).